rremple/intervalidus/readme.md

 ![versioned class diagram](/doc/intervalidus-versioned.svg)

-Lastly, the definitions and implementations of methods across mutable/immutable and one-/two-/three-dimensional variants have been made as generic as possible to avoid repetitive code/scaladoc (DRY).
+Lastly, the definitions and implementations of methods across mutable/immutable and one-/two-/three/four-dimensional variants have been made as generic as possible to avoid repetitive code/scaladoc (DRY).
 However, this can make it harder to navigate to these methods.
-The following (rather unorthodox) diagram shows where to find each method in a kind of Venn-like way, where overlaps indicate a definition (and documentation) is in the lower trait with the implementation in the higher, inheriting trait/class (three-dimensional is not shown, but it is very similar to two-dimensional):
+The following (rather unorthodox) diagram shows where to find each method in a kind of Venn-like way, where overlaps indicate a definition (and documentation) is in the lower trait with the implementation in the higher, inheriting trait/class (three- and four-dimensional are not shown, but they are very similar to two-dimensional):

 ![trait stack diagram](/doc/intervalidus-trait-stack.svg)